Asylum Access Thailand has been securing the rights of refugees since 2007.

 Refugees in Thailand

 Life for refugees and their families under these circumstances is exceptionally difficult and stressful.
-Despite these challenging conditions, Asylum Access Thailand has built a strong support system to stand with refugees as they rebuild their lives here.
+Despite these challenging conditions, Asylum Access Thailand has built a strong support system to stand with refugees as they rebuild their lives in Thailand.

-Following years of advocacy work, the Thai government will soon start recognizing refugees and giving them the legal right to stay.
-As a result, refugees will be able to walk down the street without fear.
+Following years of advocacy work, the Thai government will soon start recognizing refugees and granting them a legal right to stay.
+As a result, refugees will begin to walk down the street without fear.
 We will be here to help the refugee community navigate this new system and ensure it is implemented in full respect of refugees’ human rights.

 OUR PROGRAMS